 Billy Demong Quick Facts

 Athlete Photo Gallery

 The American catalyst that shook the nordic world in Vancouver, Billy Demong has not slowed down since his historic Olympic win on the large hill.
 Since then he got married, started raising a son and returned to competitive form after a brief break from the sport—just in time for another run at gold.

 The 2013 season saw Demong compete and push his teammates to new levels.
 Demong anchored a solid full-team performance to win bronze in the nordic combined team event at the FIS Nordic World Ski Championships in Val di Fiemme, Italy.
 It was the first ever full-team event medal for the U.S. Nordic Combined Ski Team at any World Championships.
 Earlier in the season, he and his four-man squad finished third at the Schonach World Cup stop.

-The upstate New York native has been on 10 World Championships teams—an all-sport record for U.S. athletes—and has won eight U.S. titles.
+The upstate New York native has been on seven World Championships teams and has won eight U.S. titles.
 His four medals with teammate Todd Lodwick at the 2009 Worlds were an historic accomplishment, a feat only outshone by the following year’s four-medal effort at Vancouver, where Demong became the first U.S. Nordic athlete to win a gold medal.

 But in addition to a stellar competitive career, Demong has helped the sport grow locally, acting as mentor to many of the younger athletes that are quickly rising on the international stage.
 Unlike four years ago, Demong is now surrounded by a much larger core of athletes, all of whom will represent the stars and stripes at the highest level in the next few years.